+6.2.
+Share, implement, and evaluate high-impact educational practices to accelerate persistence and completion.

 6.3.
-Share, implement, and evaluate high-impact educational practices that accelerate persistence and completion.
+Promote greater collaboration between academic affairs and student affairs professionals to facilitate student success and share effective practices.

 6.4.
-Promote greater collaboration between academic affairs and student affairs professionals to facilitate student success and share effective practices.
+Expand strategies like "15 to Finish" that encourage students to finish on time and at a lower cost.

 6.5.
-Expand strategies like "15 to Finish" that encourage students to finish on time and at a lower cost.

-6.6.
 Implement a new funding model with an outcomes-based component to reward institutions for increases in completion and other key metrics.

-Increase the number of KCTCS students who complete career-oriented certificates and associate degree programs and successfully transfer to four-year institutions.
+Increase the number of KCTCS students who successfully transfer to 4-year institutions.